CATcher-org/catcher-org.github.io/dg/design.md

 # Design

-As described in the [_Tools_](tools.md) section, CATcher is an Angular application that is distributed both as a web and a desktop app.
-From a design perspective, there are no major differences between both versions.
+As described in the [_Tools_](tools.md) section, CATcher is an Angular application that is distributed as a web app.

 This page describes CATcher's design.
 As an Angular application, the different views of the CATcher app are built out of **components**, and the content displayed on these